-Permits for the Fall 2023 semester may be purchased online or at the Parking office.
+Permits for the Spring 2024 semester may be purchased online or at the Parking office.

 Fall semester permits are valid August 1st through December 31st.